-Just last year, T3 medication for hypothyroidism came under attack, due to its cost.
+Just last year, T3 medication for hypothyroidism came under attack in the UK, due to its cost.

 Liothyronine, which is a thyroid hormone replacement medication containing only synthetic T3, the active thyroid hormone, faced a price rise which reportedly put the price up to £258.20 for 100 tablets, from £15.92, in 2016, which caused many doctors to start refusing to prescribe it.
 In fact, it has been suggested that doctors have been told to refuse.